AdRoll/rustenstein/README.md

 # Rustenstein 3D

 Wolfenstein 3D port written in rust.
 This is still a prototype.
+Details about the development can be read [here](https://tech.nextroll.com/blog/dev/2022/02/02/rustenstein.html).

 ## Setup